 That leaves me much more time to enjoy the presentation.

-This article could go on for days, as there are loads of opportunities to use custom short links in your offline marketing initiatives.
+This article could go on for days, as there are loads of opportunities to use custom short links to track offline marketing initiatives.

-These memorable, pronounceable and measurable links give you the ability to properly track your offline marketing campaigns, and bring those offline engagements online.
+These memorable, pronounceable and measurable links give you the ability to properly track your campaigns and bring those offline engagements online.

-This could be the difference between a could-be customer and a lifelong customer.
+This can be the difference between a could-be customer and a lifelong customer.